Counselling for abuse

 The reasons why someone becomes an abuser can vary from person to person.
 Many abusive people believe their feelings and needs should be the priority, and they have a right to control or restrict their partner’s life.
 Others may enjoy exerting the power that enacting abuse gives them, while some may have difficulty handling their emotions and blame their problems on those around them.

-Those who experienced abuse when growing up or who lived in a challenging family setting may have learned negative behaviours, however, it’s important to understand that past experiences do not excuse abusive behaviours.
+Those who experienced abuse when growing up may be more likely to perpetuate the cycle.
+However, it’s important to understand that past experiences do not excuse abusive behaviours.

 Recognising the signs of abuse

-Abuse can surface slowly; it may not be immediately obvious.
-One of the main characteristics of an abusive relationship, though, is control - which can be achieved by force or manipulation.
-If you suspect that a relationship has become overly controlling, you start to see signs of coercive behaviour, or you notice that your loved one’s behaviour has changed, be there for them and help them find the right support.
+Recognising the signs of abuse can be difficult.
+Abuse may start slowly and may not be immediately obvious.
+One of the main characteristics of an abusive relationship is control.
+This may be through force or manipulation.
+If you think that a relationship has become overly controlling or you are starting to see the signs of coercive behaviour, it could be time to seek help.
+If you think your behaviour has changed based on how someone else is treating you, it can be a sign that you may need help and support.

 What is coercive behaviour?

-Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used by the abuser to harm, punish, or frighten their victim.
+Coercive behaviour is a pattern of assault, threats, humiliation or intimidation used to harm, punish, or frighten you.

 If you think your friend or family member is being abused, ask them about how they’re doing.
 The person may not be ready to open up to you or leave the relationship right now, but knowing that you are there to support them will be a comfort.